Azure/azure-sdk/_posts/2020-05-19-formrecognizer.md

 ### Custom model training without training labels
 This approach allows the user of the library to create a custom model without requiring to go through labeling process steps and still be able to turn forms into usable data.
 This uses unsupervised learning to understand the layout and relationships between fields and entries in your forms.
 The underlying algorithm for this API clusters the forms by type, discovers what keys and tables are present, and associates values to keys and entries to tables.
 Since the user does not provide any labeled data, the recognize API with this model doesn't recognize specific tags/labels of special interest to the user but is still able to create a tailored model for a specific set of custom forms.

-The client library differentiates between training with labels and without labels with the presence of boolean parameter `useLabelFile`.
-If `useLabelFile = false` the `beginTraining` API performs model training without labels.
+The client library differentiates between training with labels and without labels with the presence of boolean parameter `useTrainingLabels`.
+If `useTrainingLabels = false` the `beginTraining` API performs model training without labels.

 ## Further documentation